Whaling in the United Kingdom: Modern whaling

-The oil surplus of the 1935-36 season was the result of good weather in the Antarctic and the activity of new whaling factories and catchers, including some from Japan, Germany and Denmark, new entrants into modern whaling.
+The oil surplus of the 1935–36 season was the result of good weather in the Antarctic and the activity of new whaling factories and catchers, including some from Japan, Germany and Denmark, new entrants into modern whaling.
 It also reflected the creation of a number of new small whaling companies in Britain during the 1930s.
 These included Anglo-Norse Ltd, Polar Whaling Company and Star Whaling.
 There were still nine British shore-based whaling stations operating in the 1930s.
 To maintain production levels, the target species broadened, with fin, humpback and sperm whales taken in increasing numbers.
 Even so, on the eve of world war in 1939 the industry was facing difficult times with declining whale stocks, rising costs and falling demand as manufacturers switched to whale oil substitutes, such as palm oil.

 The Second World War devastated the whaling industry.
 The European market for British-caught oil disappeared almost overnight.
 But a new market opened up as the British government began to buy and stockpile any whale oil they could lay their hands on.
-When the Minister of Food, Sir Frederick Marquis heard rumors the Germans were negotiating to buy whale oil from the Norwegians, to be made into margarine, he made contact with the traders and agreed the first price quoted and bought their entire stock and had it transported to Britain.
+When the Minister of Food, Sir Frederick Marquis heard rumours the Germans were negotiating to buy whale oil from the Norwegians, to be made into margarine, he made contact with the traders and agreed the first price quoted and bought their entire stock and had it transported to Britain.
 Whale catchers and factory ships were requisitioned for military purposes and a number were sunk by enemy action.
 Whale numbers around the world recovered slightly during the conflict.
 When the Second World War ended, the war on the whales began again.